-You might be wondering how on earth you will get on in your classroom, in the heart of a remote country, without a word of the native language to your name.
-Teachers regularly ask me this question:
+You might be wondering how on earth you will get on in your classroom, in the heart of a remote country, if you don’t speak the native language.
+Without a word of the native language to your name, there you are.
+You are not alone because teachers abroad regularly ask me these two questions:

 – When is it appropriate to speak to our pupils in their common tongue?

-- And what do we do if we don't speak the native language?
+– What do we do if we don’t speak the native language?

 It’s better to use English all the time, or at least as much as possible.

-- If I speak my pupils' native language, I will give the class in English, but sometimes, to save time, I will use the native language to explain the rules of a game, or a concept.
-This is purely to save time and for the sake of clarity.
+– Even if I speak my pupils’ native language, I still teach in English.
+However, sometimes, to save time, I will use the native language to explain the rules of a game or a concept.
+This use of L1 is purely to save time and for the sake of clarity.

-Many teachers, however, are in classrooms where they have no choice, they don't speak the native language.
+Many teachers are in classrooms where they have no choice; they don’t speak the native language.

-The good news is that it's perfectly possible to teach English when you don't speak the native language, and it's not as hard as you might think!
-When I was in Nepal I was forced to find a way to communicate with the kids since I spoke no Nepalese whatsoever.
+The good news is that it’s perfectly possible to teach English when you don’t speak the students’ language.
+And it’s not as hard as you might think!
+For example, when I was in Nepal, I was forced to find a way to communicate with the kids since I spoke no Nepalese whatsoever.

-- The answer is not to jabber away to a class of beginners who have no idea what you are saying.
+However, the answer is not to jabber away to a class of beginners who have no idea what you are saying.
 You will just alienate them.
-Use limited language and vocabulary and repeat yourself often.
+Instead, use limited language and vocabulary and repeat yourself often.

-Once pupils understand the meaning of five or six new commands, drill them with a listening game, such as Jump the Line (from 176 English Language Games for Children).
-Simon Says is also a perfect game to drill commands.
-There's a complicated variant for older pupils so they don't get bored in my teen/adult games book.
+Once pupils understand the meaning of five or six new commands, drill them with a listening game, like Simon Says, which is a perfect game for commands.
+There’s a complicated variant for older pupils so they don’t get bored in my teen/adult games book.
 Enrich the game with words students already know, mixed in with the new words to keep their attention.

-If you have any questions, or would like to read more about teaching ESL to children, please visit my pages on teaching preschool, primary or teens and adults.
+If you have any questions or would like to read more about teaching ESL to children, please visit my pages on teaching preschool, primary or teens and adults.
 There are fun, effective games for all ages, in download from this website, or in paperback.
-Here is my Amazon Author page: Amazon.
+Here is my Amazon Author page: Shelley Ann Vernon’s ESL resources.
 You are welcome to contact me too, I love hearing from teachers.

 I hope to hear from you soon!